maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

  <figcaption>国道406</figcaption>
 </figure>

 Even the Expressway was not easy to drive, as the visibility may be quite low during snow.
-I was really amazed at how fast the snow removal was done on Japanese highways, otherwise the situation could be a lot worse.
+I was really impressed by how fast the snow removal was done on Japanese highways, otherwise the situation could be a lot worse.

 <figure class="inline">
  <img class="vertical-long-img" alt="Yukitsuri" src="{{ site.baseurl }}/public/images/japan2018/yukitsuri.jpg" />